casanet/casanet-server/README.md

 ## Credits
 * Logo and UX consulting [Ofek Avergil](https://il.linkedin.com/in/ofek-avergil-348260144).

 Shared with 	❤️ 	by kastnet.

+---
+> The version 1 of the project placed in [here](https://github.com/haimkastner/Home-IoT-Server/tree/archive-v1), maintaining for security and fatal bugs fixes only.
+---